-As one of the largest ski resorts in the US and host of the 1960 Winter Olympic Games, Squaw Valley Alpine Meadows has established itself as one of the premier ski areas in North America and an internationally renowned winter destination.
-The resort spans two mountains and offers skiers and riders over 6000 skiable acres with 42 lifts and more than 270 runs, including 65% beginner and intermediate terrain.
+As one of the largest ski resorts in the US and host of the 1960 Winter Olympic Games, Palisades Tahoe (formerly Squaw Valley Alpine Meadows) has established itself as one of the premier ski areas in North America and an internationally renowned winter destination.
+While the name has changed, Palisades Tahoe's world-class terrain continues to attract skiers and riders from across the country and the world.
+Learn about the new name.

-Big winter storms deliver an average of 400 inches of snowfall per season.
-And along with deep snow, the resort typically gets 300 sunny California days.
-It boasts the longest ski and snowboard season in Truckee-Tahoe and typically stays open into early summer, sometimes as late as July 4th!
+The resort spans two mountains connected by the Base to Base Gondola which provides convenient access to Olympic Valley and Alpine Meadows.
+Palisades Tahoe boasts 6,000 skiable acres with 42 lifts and more than 270 runs, including 65% beginner and intermediate terrain.
+Winter storms deliver an average of 400 inches of snowfall per season.
+Along with deep snow, Palisades Tahoe typically gets 300 sunny California days and boasts the longest ski and snowboard season in Truckee-Tahoe, typically staying open into early summer, sometimes as late as July 4th!

-Its bustling European-style Village with shopping, restaurants, and bars including Plump Jack Cafe, Tremigo Mexican Kitchen & Tequila Bar, and Uncorked Wine Bar.
-After a day on the slopes, the Village’s inviting apres scene is the perfect place to unwind and enjoy food and drinks with friends.
-Squaw Valley Alpine Meadows is located off of Hwy 89, south of Truckee.
+Its bustling European-style Village offers shopping, restaurants, and bars including Plump Jack Cafe, Tremigo Mexican Kitchen & Tequila Bar, and Uncorked Wine Bar.
+After a day on the slopes, The Village’s inviting après scene is the perfect place to unwind and enjoy food and drinks with friends.
+Palisades Tahoe is located off of Hwy 89, south of Truckee.

 Located south of Truckee, off of Hwy.
 267 and close to the Truckee Tahoe Airport and Lake Tahoe, Northstar California Resort offers 3170 skiable acres with gorgeous views of Lake Tahoe and the Martis Valley.
 This includes 600+ acres of gladed tree skiing and 100 trails with 13% beginner terrain and 60% intermediate terrain.
 On average, Northstar California Resort receives 350 inches of annual snowfall.